 5.0 Conclusion

 We have investigated the possibility of using machine learning to predict an instance of heart disease in this paper.
 Out of the ten classification models evaluated on the heart disease datasets, we found the SVM method most suitable for predicting heart disease patients’ health condition (present or absent) given a set of bio-clinical variables.
 We validated the performance level of the SVM on the Statlog data set and obtained noticeable similar predictive results.
 Therefore, the SVM model could be adopted in the future to analyze data sets with a similar structure for better efficiency.
 Applying artificial intelligence in predictive medicine will help us flag risk factors so that physicians can work together with patients to reduce the chances of future problems.
 For instance, patients with a greater risk of heart attacks and irregularities could receive more regular EKGs and cardiologist appointments to ensure the best possible quality of life.

+6.0 Limitations to the work

 Supplementary Materials